AdobeDocs/analytics-platform.en/help/ai-assistant.md

 * What is Customer Journey Analytics best used for?
 * How do I set up a data view?

-The documentation retrieval model is trained on Customer Journey Analytics.
+The product knowledge retrieval model is trained on Customer Journey Analytics.
+Other capabilities, such as data analysis, will be rolled out at a later date.

 Questions outside the scope of Customer Journey Analytics, such as questions about other Adobe products like Adobe Target and the Adobe Creative Cloud Suite, cannot be answered.

 AI Assistant for Customer Journey Analytics is available to all product tiers.

->[!IMPORTANT]
->
->At this point, AI Assistant for Customer Journey Analytics does not answer usage questions about data objects inside your organization.

 ## Feature Access